Small but mighty, the Two-marked Treehopper is an able jumper and flier, nimbly moving from branch to branch on trees and plants.

-Two-Marked Treehoppers can be a pest.
+Two-marked Treehoppers can be a pest.
 They weaken plants with their consistent feeding from the stems and leaves.
-This leads to browning and death.
+This leads to plant browning and possible death.
 The treehopper can also secrete a sweet sticky substance called honeydew.
 This attracts other insects and can promote mold growth that looks like a black soot or ash.

-Popultions of Two-Marked Treehoppers are host specific, yet each seems to feed on a different plant making interactions between populations a bit complicated.
-They are able to travel to other areas and if they encounter another Two-Marked Treehopper that has always fed from a different plant, the likelihood of the two reproducing greatly diminishes.
-It's not impossible that the two will mate, just less probable than if a male and female on the same diet would meet.
+Populations of Two-marked Treehoppers are host specific, yet each localized group seems to feed on a different plant making interactions between nearby populations a bit complicated.
+They easily travel to other areas, and if they encounter another population of Two-marked Treehoppers that feeds from a different plant, the two groups may never meet and reproduction between them greatly diminishes.
+It is not impossible that the two populations will interbreed, just less probable than if a male and female on the same diet would meet.

 Size (Adult; Length): 7mm to 9mm (0.27in to 0.35in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.